 - Cover and chill.
 This is optional, but you can cover the baking sheet and place it in the refrigerator for about 2 hours to help the cookie dough hold its shape better (no chilling = flatter cookies).

 - Rest and cool.
 Allow the cookies to rest for about 5 minutes on the baking sheet before transferring them to a cooling rack.
-Serve immediately on their own or with some Chocolate Caramel Pretzels Bars, or store for later.

 Yes, melted butter makes a difference in these chewy M&M Cookies.
 By melting the butter, or at least using room temperature butter, you are giving the cookies their moist chewiness.
 It only takes a minute in the microwave or stovetop, so try NOT to skip this step.

-To freeze the cookie dough, just place it in an airtight container once it has been shaped and chilled.
+Freeze: To freeze the cookie dough, just place it in an airtight container once it has been shaped and chilled.
 You can use a container or a ziplock freezer bag to store the rolled dough.
 In the freezer, your M&M cookies will last for 6-12 months.

 Chewy M&M Cookies